splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-docker-swarm.md

 docker-compose -f ansible/docker-compose.yml up -d docker exec -it ansible_sc4s /bin/bash
 ```
-2. If you used the Docker Ansible image in step 1, then from your container remote shell, run the Docker Swam Ansible playbook.
+2. If you used the Docker Ansible image in Step 1, then from your container remote shell, run the Docker Swam Ansible playbook.
 * You can authenticate with username and password:
 ``` bash
 ansible-playbook -i path/to/inventory_swarm.yaml -u <username> --ask-pass path/to/playbooks/docker_swarm.yml